-During the nine months ended September 30, 2016, we repurchased a portion of the outstanding senior notes of the Partnership on the open market, paying \$534.3 million plus accrued interest to repurchase \$559.2 million of the notes.
+During the nine months ended September 30, 2016, we repurchased a portion of our outstanding senior notes on the open market, paying \$534.3 million plus accrued interest to repurchase \$559.2 million of the notes.
 The repurchases resulted in a \$21.4 million net gain, which included the write-off of \$3.5 million in related debt issuance costs.

-We or the Partnership may retire or purchase various series of the Partnership's outstanding debt through cash purchases and/or exchanges for other debt, in open market purchases, privately negotiated transactions or otherwise.
+We may retire or purchase various series of our outstanding debt through cash purchases and/or exchanges for other debt, in open market purchases, privately negotiated transactions or otherwise.
 Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 The amounts involved may be material.